dvlab-research/ControlNeXt/ControlNeXt-SDXL/README.md

 > --pretrained_model_name_or_path : pretrained base model \
 > --unet_model_name_or_path : the model path of a subset of unet parameters \
 > --controlnet_model_name_or_path : the model path of controlnet (a light weight module) \
-> --controlnet_scale : the strength of the controlnet output.
-For canny condition, we recommend 0.35 \
+> --controlnet_scale : the strength of the controlnet output. \
 > --lora_path : downloaded other LoRA weight \
 > --validation_image : the control condition image \